asuuhdude/ForeignBot/README.md

 A multi-purpose Discord bot written in Python using [Disnake](https://github.com/DisnakeDev/disnake) with the aim to be heavily customizable*
 >*Not fully implemented yet *(ironic)*, read "[Project Plans](#project-plans)" or "[todo.md](./todo.md)"

-*This bot is NOT PG, there's no profanity filter yet so cover your children's eyes.*
+*This bot is NOT PG, there's no functional profanity filter yet so cover your children's eyes.*

 <br />